feathersui/feathersui-starling/documentation/help/markdown/text-area.md

 In the example above, we restrict to numeric values only.

-## Skinning a Text Area
+## Skinning a `TextArea`

 A text area provides a number of properties to customize its appearance.
-For full details about what skin and style properties are available, see the [TextArea API reference](../api-reference/feathers/controls/TextArea.html).
+For full details about what skin and style properties are available, see the [`TextArea` API reference](../api-reference/feathers/controls/TextArea.html).
 We'll look at a few of the most common properties below.

 ### Font Styles